 Learn about Escher’s life and work in our film room, discover how he went about creating his extraordinary graphic work and delve deep into his history through photos and an interactive timeline.

 Admire Escher’s masterpieces which are the crowning glory of his impressive oeuvre.
 Consider in this regard an early highlight like Day and Night (1938), in which he transforms a rural Dutch landscape into flying birds.
 Or the timeless print Relativity (1953), in which he defies gravity and multiple realities seem to coexist.
 And, of course, the jewel in the crown: the seven-metre-long Metamorphosis III (1967-1968), which represents the ultimate interpretation of his key themes: eternity and infinity.
 Discover Escher as a master of the metamorphosis, the king of illusion and a magician on paper.

 Experience the world of Escher

-On the second floor you will learn to see like Escher did, in an interactive exhibition.
+On the second floor you will learn to see like Escher did, in the interactive exhibition ‘Through Escher’s Eyes’.
 Puzzle with your eyes, discover with your hands and become part of Escher’s perception.
 Immerse yourself in his illusion and become giant or tiny in just a few seconds.
 Get even closer to Escher by making your own tessellation or playing with impossible figures.